code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/supports.md

 ## Bootstrap Supports

 Find the Bootstrap curriculum and addition resources at [code.org/curriculum/msm](http://code.org/curriculum/msm).
-To discuss questions and offer support go to the Bootstrap discussion forum [here](https://groups.google.com/forum/#!forum/bootstrap-discuss).
+To post your questions and offer support go to the Bootstrap discussion forum [here](https://groups.google.com/forum/#!forum/bootstrap-discuss).

 ### What are the technical requirements to teach Bootstrap?